nodejs/node/doc/api/cluster.md

     (Default=`process.argv.slice(2)`)
   * `silent` {Boolean} whether or not to send output to parent's stdio.
     (Default=`false`)
+  * `stdio` {Array} Configures the stdio of forked processes.
+Because the cluster module relies on IPC to function, this configuration must contain an `'ipc'` entry.
+When this option is provided, it overrides `silent`.
   * `uid` {Number} Sets the user identity of the process.
 (See setuid(2).)
   * `gid` {Number} Sets the group identity of the process.
 (See setgid(2).)